 Along with the Improvement Scheme, supporting documents have also been prepared, including the draft Design Guidelines which will ensure high quality built form and sustainable design across Residential, Mixed use and Marine Enterprise precincts.

 The draft Design Guidelines are included for information only, to provide an example of how a high standard of development can be achieved.
-A separate approval process will occur for the Design Guidelines once the Improvement Scheme is gazetted.
+A separate approval process will occur for the Design Guidelines following the Gazettal of the Imrpovement Scheme in September 2020..

 How has the height of the development changed?